Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

 Connect to FPGA
 ===============

-Connect via USB (not recomended, only if not found in network)
+Connect via USB port (not recommended, only if not found in network)
 ----
-Power-up your fpga with the flashed sd-card in it.
-Connect a USB cable to the uart port of the fpga, then:
+Power-up your FPGA with the flashed SD card in it.
+Connect an USB cable to the UART port of the FPGA, after that use the following command:
 ::
     sudo screen /dev/ttyUSB0 115200

-You should see the fpga boot screen, or already login screen (if not press enter).
+You should see either the FPGA boot screen, or already the login screen (if not press enter).
-Login in ( user: root, password: Roboy2016 ).
+Login in data ( user: 'root', password: 'Roboy2016' ).

-To find out what ip the fpga has:
+To find out what ip the FPGA has use:
 ::
     ifconfig

 Connect via ssh
 ----
-Connect an ethernet cable to the fpga and you lan.
-You can also connect it directly to your pc ( in ubuntu->settings->network->wired->options->ipv4->shared_to_others )
+Connect either an ethernet cable to the FPGA and your LAN or connect it directly to your PC (in ubuntu-> settings-> network-> wired-> options-> ipv4-> shared_to_others)

-The FPGA can be found via nmap (look for Gandalf)
+The FPGA can be found via NMAP (search for Gandalf)
 ::
     sudo nmap 192.168.0.0/24
 (roboy usally has a class B net so if you can't find it try /16)

-In the ~/.bashrc of the fpga edit the ROS_MASTER_URI variable so it is set to the IP where the roscore was started.
+In the ~/.bashrc of the FPGA edit the ROS_MASTER_URI variable so it is set to the IP where the roscore was started.
 Source the ~/.bashrc and make sure ROS_IP and ROS_MASTER_URI are set correctly:
 ::
     echo $ROS_IP